Yusuf Lawal

-Yusuf Lawal (born 23 March 1998), nicknamed Obagol, is a Nigerian professional footballer who plays as a left winger for Azerbaijan Premier League club Zira.
+Yusuf Lawal (born 23 March 1998), nicknamed Obagol, is a Nigerian professional footballer who plays as a left winger.

 Club career

 Lawal has been a youth product of 36 Lion FC in Lagos since 2011, and gained the nickname Obagoal because of the similarity of his play to Obafemi Martins.
 He signed a 3+1 year contract with Lokeren in the summer of 2017.
 Lawal made his professional debut for Lokeren in a 3-0 Belgian First Division A win over Eupen on 14 April 2018.

 On 16 July 2020, Lawal signed a 2+1 year contract with Azerbaijan Premier League side Neftçi PFK.

 Yusuf Lawal scored his last goal against Sabah FK in a match played in Azerbaijan Premier League on August 20, 2022.

 On 10 September 2024, Lawal returned to the Azerbaijan Premier League, signing a 2+1 year contract with Zira.

 International career

 Lawal was called up to a training camp for the Nigeria national under-23 football team in preparation for the 2015 Africa U-23 Cup of Nations, but did not make the final squad.